-The Aging, Health and Well-being doctoral program (AHWB) is a collaborative program between Kinesiology, the School of Public Health and Health Systems, and the Department of Recreation and Leisure Studies in the Faculty of Health.
+The Aging, Health and Well-being doctoral program (AHWB) is a collaborative program between Kinesiology and Health Sciences, the School of Public Health Sciences, and the Department of Recreation and Leisure Studies in the Faculty of Health.

 This program provides students with an interdisciplinary platform upon which to develop a broad understanding of issues related to the health and well-being of our aging population.
 The program affords the opportunity to cross departmental boundaries to access courses and resources including dissertation committee members who can add different perspectives to research problems.